void-linux/void-docs/src/config/print/index.md

 available only in the nonfree repository, and sometimes only for specific architectures.

+### Driverless printing

+Most modern network printers support printing driverlessly using the IPP Everywhere standard.
+See <https://www.pwg.org/printers/> for a list of self-certified printers supporting this standard.
+Even if a printer is not on this list, there is still a high chance it is supported.

+Do note that `cups-filters` is still required for driverless printing.

 ### Gutenprint drivers

 Gutenprint provides support for many printers.
 These drivers are contained in